 According to Sony, the sensor also has new noise-reduction algorithms designed to reduce noise only where you need it, but I still find that (oddly) the Nikon D800 outperforms the A99V in this respect, especially around ISO 1600 and above.
 For JPEGs, photos are extremely clean through ISO 400, and you can start to see some slight edge artifacts appearing at ISO 800.
 There's a noticeable jump in noise suppression between ISO 1600 and ISO 3200, regardless of how bright the scene is.
 But I couldn't gain any better noise reduction below ISO 3200 by processing the raw; at ISO 3200 and above I did manage to get some better results, enough to gain about a stop of latitude.
-Overall, though, while it's extremely good at ISO 1600 and below, if you need the cleanest possible high-sensitivity results, the D800 and 5D Mark III are probably a bit better.
+Overall, though, while the SLT-A99V is extremely good at ISO 1600 and below, if you need the cleanest-possible high-sensitivity results, the Nikon D800 and Canon EOS 5D Mark III are probably a bit better.

 |Click to download||ISO 100 ||ISO 800 ||ISO 3200 |